How Can You Check If Codes Have Been Recently Cleared?

 Monitors related to the catalytic converter, oxygen sensors, and evaporative emissions system might need different driving conditions to complete their tests.

-When you check the readiness monitors using your OBD2 scanner, you’ll usually find this information under a section labeled I/M Readiness or something similar.
+When you check the readiness monitors using your wireless bluetooth obd2 scanner, you’ll usually find this information under a section labeled I/M Readiness or something similar.
 The scanner will indicate whether each monitor is Complete, Incomplete, or Not Supported.

 Complete means that the monitor has successfully passed its self-tests, while Incomplete indicates that the monitor has not yet finished its tests since the last reset or code clearing.